tldr-pages/tldr/pages/common/laravel.md

 `new`

-- Lists commands:
+- List the available commands:

 `list`

-- Displays help for a command:
+- Display help for a command:

 `help`